dnsimple/dnsimple-developer/content/sandbox.markdown

 - Use the credit card number `1` to simulate a credit card in good status.
 All payments and authorizations will succeed.
 - Use the credit card number `3` to simulate a credit card in which all authorizations and payments will fail.

-## Testing Two Factor Authentication

-2FA settings for Sandbox are now shared with production.
-Therefore, if you want to use (or test) 2FA on Sandbox, simply [enable 2FA on Sandbox](/articles/two-factor-authentication/#enable) and configure the 2FA authenticator application.